 - Garnish and serve.
 Feel free to garnish with fresh chopped parsley and serve.

-Serve your crockpot chicken alfredo over or with a side of steamed broccoli and some warm, buttered French bread.
-Garnish with your favorite Italian cheese (my family likes to use Asiago, but Parmesan or Romano work wonderfully as well) and fresh parsley when serving.
+Garnish with your favorite Italian cheese (my family likes to use Asiago, but Parmesan or Romano work just as well) and fresh parsley when serving.
 Enjoy!

 💭 Tips & Notes

 You could, but I wouldn't!
-Since the slow cooker method has a long cook time, it can completely turn your pasta to mush.
-Most thin pasta cooks in 15-20 minutes, and 25-30 minutes is the maximum pasta cook time that I recommend for great crockpot cooking results.
+Since the slow cooker method has a long cooking time, it can completely turn your pasta to mush.
+Most thin pasta cooks in 15-20 minutes, and 25-30 minutes is the maximum pasta cook time I recommend for great crockpot cooking results.
+To speed things up, you can cook your pasta in water, drain, and add to the chicken and sauce, replacing step 6.

 📖 Recipe Card